-- As the disease progresses, you may need immunosuppressive drugs - a family of medicines that dampens down the immune system which is producing these abnormal antibodies.
+- If the disease progresses, you may need immunosuppressive medicines.
+These dampen down the immune system which is producing these abnormal antibodies.

 - Commonly used immunosuppressants are steroids such as prednisolone.
-You will be given some other medicines to counteract some of the more common side-effects of steroids such as omeprazole, a medicine that protects the lining of the stomach.
+You will be given some other medicines to counteract some of the side-effects of steroids, such as omeprazole, a medicine that protects the lining of the stomach.

-- About 5 in 100 people with TED have such severe disease that the optic nerve (connecting the back of the eyeball to the brain) is compressed.
+- About 5 in 100 people with thyroid eye disease have such severe disease that the optic nerve (connecting the back of the eyeball to the brain) is compressed.
 This can permanently damage your vision.
 If this is the case, the doctor may decide to organise decompression surgery.
-This is a procedure that creates a space within the orbit for the inflamed tissues to spread into.
+This is a procedure that creates a space within the eye socket (orbit) for the inflamed tissues to spread into.
 This relieves the pressure on the nerve.

 - Some people find that once the inflammation has settled, they are left with unacceptably bulgy eyes.
-Surgery can be done on the orbit in some cases to allow the eyeballs to settle back into the sockets.
+In some cases surgery on the orbit will allow the eyeballs to settle back into the sockets.

-- Occasionally, surgery to the stretched muscles or to the lids is needed to get everything back into place.
+- Occasionally, surgery to the stretched muscles or to the lids is needed to help normal function.

 Other types of treatment